 Also, the biggest increase in the purchasing of garden equipment has occurred in the age bracket between 25 and 34, with the average spend doubling to around £650, over the last two years!

 Recent findings from the British Journal of Sports Medicine state that gardening is linked to longer life and can provide the perfect replacement for a lack of exercise, avoiding a sedentary lifestyle.

 Obviously this is a very positive statement for the benefits of gardening.
 With the current fitness boom, this can only suggest that the popularity of gardening will only increase over the next 5-10 years.

 Gardening is also said to increase happiness too, with the activity bringing about a sense of peace and wellbeing.
 Due to the ever-increasing strain on life, gardening is known to be a great stress reliever, which can only point to gardening being a positive influence.

 The UK life expectancy has also risen over the last few years to 81 years, meaning that there will be more ‘65 +’ gardeners who are living for longer!
 Couple this with the fact that there is a vastly increased interest in horticulture from the younger generation, gardening is definitely moving forward in the UK.

 In contrast, the government has forecasted the figure of households that will not have access to a garden to grow by one million from between 1995 and 2020.
-But as we are nearing 2020, and the popularity of gardening is increasing still, it must be said that we the future of British Gardening is looking rather rosy!
+But as we are past those dates, and the popularity of gardening is increasing still, it must be said that we the future of British gardening is looking rather rosy!